-Maui to Lanai by ferry
+Maui to Lanai by Public Ferry

-It costs $30 per person one way, You should be able to book ferry tickets on the day and then just wait for your slot.
+It costs $30 per person one way and you should be able to book your Maui ferry tickets on the day.
+Then just wait for your slot.

-Through the whole journey, I was spying the water for humpback whales.
-But unless you know where and when they gonna decide to surprise you, you can forget about taking a good picture.
+Through the whole journey, we spied the deep blue water for beautiful humpback whales.
+But unless you know exactly where and when they gonna decide to surprise you, you can forget about taking a good picture.

 Lahaina is a village tucked away in West Maui mountains.
 It’s a beautiful, but a very busy and touristy place since most of the whale watching boats leave from here.
 The warm waters here are so inviting, that the whales come back to the bay every year to raise their calves.

 If you have time till the next ferry, enjoy a drive out of the town further along the coast.
 As soon as you leave Lahaina, you will be able to see the beautiful coastline.

 Look out for colourful stalls selling fruit and cookies.
 We really enjoyed delicious homemade oat cookies with cranberries, yum!
 We finished them all by the time we got back to Lahaina for our ferry to Lanai.